LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    .. note::

-      If the current [slow] time scale has relative tolerance :math:`rtol`, then the next-faster time scale will be called with relative tolerance :math:`tolfac * rtol`.
+      If the current time scale has relative tolerance :math:`rtol`, then the next-faster time scale will be called with relative tolerance :math:`tolfac * rtol`.

    Usage: